avirooppal/avirooppal/README.md

 - 👋 Hi, I’m @avirooppal
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in Machine learning and Deep Space
-- 🌱 I’m currently learning Flask and numPY
+- 🌱 I’m currently learning a bit of everything

 <!---